devesh-y/MyVault/README.md

 ## Overview

-This project is a feature-rich cloud storage platform developed using React and Firebase, offering a comprehensive cloud storage solution with advanced functionalities.
+This project is a feature-rich cloud storage platform developed using React, Express and Firebase, offering a comprehensive cloud storage solution with advanced functionalities.
 Users can upload and download files, create folders, and seamlessly manage their data in a collaborative environment.

 ## Features